sasadangelo/html-hero/README.md

 This tutorial is composed by 9 lessons where, step by step, we will create three web pages containing the Dragon Ball Saga story.
 The pages can be rendered and navigated using whatever browser.
 For a full description of the tutorial read the related article here.

 * **[Lesson 1](https://github.com/sasadangelo/html-hero/tree/master/lesson-1/index.html)**: start creating your first web page that print the classical "Hello World!" message.
 This will be the starting point of our journey.

+* **[Lesson 2](https://github.com/sasadangelo/html-hero/tree/master/lesson-2/index.html)**: create a structure for your web sections using headings (i.e. H1, H2, H3, H4, H5, and H6).
+Use these headings to create chapters and sections to give a structure to your document.